systemslab/popper-paper/paper/paper.md

 ## Usability is the key to make this work

-The technologies underlying the OSS Development Model are not new.
+The technologies underlying the DevOps development model are not new.
-However, the open-source software community, in particular the DevOps community, have significantly increased the usability of the tools involved.
+However, the open-source software community has significantly increased the usability of the tools involved.
 Usability is the key to make reproducibility work: it is already hard enough to publish scientific papers, so in order to make reproducibility even practical, the tools have to be extremely easy to use.
 The Popper Convention enables systems researchers to leverage the usability of DevOps tools.

 However, with all great advances in usability, scientists still have to get used to new concepts these tools introduce.
 In our experience,